Guides|March 10, 2026|5 min read

 Not all scheduling tools are created equal.
 After testing dozens of options, here's what actually matters:

 No sign-up required.
-The best scheduling poll for teams doesn't make you create an account just to vote.
-Your team should be able to click a link and vote immediately.
+The best scheduling poll for teams doesn't make people create an account just to vote.
+Your team should be able to click a link and vote with no account.
 No passwords, no verification emails, no friction.

 Clean mobile experience.
 Half your team will probably vote from their phone.
 If the mobile experience is clunky, your response rate drops.
 Simple interface, big tap targets, done.